LLNL/scr/doc/rst/users/overview.rst

 stored in files along side the application dataset files.
 This algorithm is based on the work found in [Gropp]_, which in turn was inspired by RAID5 [Patterson]_.
-This scheme can withstand multiple failures so long as two processes from the same set do not fail simultaneously.
+The :code:`XOR` scheme can withstand multiple failures so long as two processes from the same set do not fail simultaneously.

+Computationally, :code:`XOR` is more expensive than :code:`Partner`, but it requires less storage space.
+Whereas :code:`Partner` must store two full dataset files, :code:`XOR` stores one full dataset file plus one XOR parity segment, where the segment size is roughly :math:`1/(N-1)` times the size of a dataset file for a set of size :math:`N`.
+Although :code:`XOR` requires more computation, it can be be faster than :code:`Partner` when storage bandwidth is a performance bottleneck since :code:`XOR` writes less data.

 With :code:`RS`, like :code:`XOR`, SCR defines sets of processes where members within a set are selected from different failure groups.
 The processes within a set collectively compute Reed-Solomon encoding data which are stored in files along side the application dataset files.
-One may configure this scheme with the number of failures to tolerate within each set.

-Computationally, :code:`XOR` is more expensive than :code:`Partner`, but it requires less storage space.
-Whereas :code:`Partner` must store two full dataset files, :code:`XOR` stores one full dataset file plus one XOR parity segment, where the segment size is roughly :math:`1/(N-1)` times the size of a dataset file for a set of size :math:`N`.

-Similarly, :code:`RS` is computationally more expensive than :code:`XOR`, but it tolerates up to a configurable :math:`k` number of failures per set.
+The :code:`RS` scheme can require more computation and storage space than :code:`XOR`, but it can tolerate up to a configurable number of :math:`k` failures per set, where :math:`1 <= k < N`.
-The :code:`RS` encoding data scales as :math:`k/(N-k)` times the size of a dataset file for a set of size :math:`N`.
+The :code:`RS` encoding data scales as :math:`k/(N-k)` times the size of a dataset file for a given value :math:`k` and a set of size :math:`N`.

 The set size :math:`N` can be adjusted with the :code:`SCR_SET_SIZE` parameter.
 The number of failures :math:`k` can be adjusted with the :code:`SCR_SET_FAILURES` parameter.